 Klaviyo Pricing: Starts at $30/month for up to 1,000 subscribers and 10,000 emails | Free plan available.

-We’ve tested Klaviyo for a Shopify store and found the deep customer engagement insights truly helpful.
+We’ve tested Klaviyo for a Shopify store and found its customer behavior analysis and engagement insights truly helpful.
 Every click, browse, and purchase feeds into Klaviyo’s automation engine, helping you create flows that feel highly personalized, even with large lists.

 In one instance, we set up a post-purchase flow that changed based on cart value and purchase history.
 Customers who bought once received a reorder incentive; repeat buyers were nudged toward a subscription.